chalbert/w3p/specs/web-components.md

 Yes, it's longer to write a low level component this way.
 But having a component completly decoupled form any dependency is a greate asset.

+Event better, use a tool that help generate, standard compliant, 0 abstraction code.
+The final code is not hidden, but introduce to the developer.
+Component can be created either by code or by the tools, and the tool is clever enough to understand the code.  **Tools are the abstraction**.

 ```js
 class LowLevelComponent extends HTMLElement {
   connectedCallback() {